c3g/GenPipes_Docs/docs/source/tutorials/list_tutorials.rst

 GenPipes Tutorials
 ===================

 GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.
-It offers open sourced 12 validated and scalable pipelines for various genomics applications.
+It offers open sourced, several validated and scalable pipelines for various genomics applications.

 There are multiple ways to deploy and run GenPipes.
 For details, see :ref:`GenPipes Deployment Guide<docs_dep_options>`.